jt-heineman/folium-web-map/README.md

 # folium-web-map
-code created for learning purposes as part of python online courses
+Application  created for learning purposes as part of python online courses